Ideas for Making the Transition from Middle School to High School

-I am reminded of this transition with my older two children, one who is now enjoying her sophomore year in college with all her many exciting activities, and the other working through his senior year of high school and trying out dual enrollment through our state’s excellent Running Start program via community college.
+I am reminded of how this was with my older two children.
+One is now enjoying her sophomore year in college with all her many exciting activities, and the other is working through his senior year of high school and trying out dual enrollment through our state’s community college.

 They both have made different transitions, but reached the high school years with mutually beneficial success, as they were well prepared to move to this next level of their education.